FadhilMulinya/ckb-intel/REPORT_V2.md

 ## 7. Data quality and ML-suitability verdict

-An independent September 7, 2026 data-quality and ML-suitability review (`fix/data` branch) rated:
+An independent September 7, 2026 data-quality and ML-suitability review rated:

 | Criterion | Verdict |
 |---|---|